13 FAQs On Dependent Passes In Malaysia

 - children of any age with a disability rendering them dependent

-Children above 18 years old, in-laws, and life partners will instead need a Long-Term Social Visit Pass.
+Not under a Dependent Pass.
+Instead, parents, children above 18, in-laws, and common law partners will instead need a Long-Term Social Visit Pass.

 Compared to some of the applications we help process, the documents required for a Dependent Pass application are relatively straightforward: